-Curtain Mode blocks or conceals the display on the computer Screens is connected to.
+Curtain Mode is a Remote Management feature on macOS that blocks or conceals the display on the computer Screens is connected to.
 It's useful if you don't want the remote user to see what you're doing (e.g. entering a password or editing a sensitive system file).

 This is what people in front of the remote Mac will see (the text is user-customizable).